pmy02/nOOnchi/README.md

 3. **The evaluation protocol is under-documented and the reported metrics are not internally consistent with the documented split.** Accuracy 94.8 / precision 81.3 / recall 96.2 jointly imply a test set with roughly a **4 : 1 negative-to-positive ratio**, while the documented 80/20 split of the 20,000 / 18,000 corpus yields ≈ 1.1 : 1.
 The exact evaluation set behind the published numbers can no longer be reconstructed from the repositories, so the figures should be treated as indicative, not reproducible.
 4. **Train/serve mismatch.** The model was trained on complete utterances, but at serving time it scores *partial, streaming* transcripts, and the rule for aggregating utterance scores into a call-level alert was never formalized or evaluated.

-**What a correct redesign looks like** — call-disjoint splits, call-level labels with weak supervision instead of inherited utterance labels, an explicit streaming/early-detection evaluation, and hard-negative testing against legitimate call-center dialogue — is exactly the design of **[EarShield](https://github.com/pmy02/earshield)** <!-- TODO: update URL -->.
+**What a correct redesign looks like** — call-disjoint splits, call-level labels with weak supervision instead of inherited utterance labels, an explicit streaming/early-detection evaluation, and hard-negative testing against legitimate call-center dialogue — is exactly the design of **[nOOnchi_v2](https://github.com/pmy02/nOOnchi_v2)**

 ---